layer5io/layer5/src/collections/blog/2023/Load-Generation-Load-Balancing/index.md

 ## Load Balancing with [Meshery](https://meshery.io/)

-Meshery  serves as a platform for managing various service meshes.
-While it doesn't perform load balancing directly, Meshery allows users to configure and observe load balancing within their chosen service mesh Adaptors.
+Meshery  serves as a platform for managing various Cloud Native applications .
+While it doesn't directly perform load balancing directly, Meshery allows users to configure and observe load balancing within their chosen Cloud Native Adaptors.
 Through a unified dashboard, users can customize load balancing settings, monitor relevant metrics, and leverage observability tools to gain insights into the performance and health of load balancing features.
-Meshery's focus is on providing a consistent and user-friendly interface for service mesh lifecycle management, including load balancing configuration.
+Meshery's focus is on providing a consistent and user-friendly interface for Cloud Native Lifecycle Management, including load balancing configuration.

 **Adapters**